 Separate Acoustic Interface Integrated Acoustic Interface Pros More control over critical Acoustic Interface dimensions and surfaces, which may lead to more consistent results Easier to ensure good and consistent contact with sensor.
-Recommended for pitch-catch applications.
 Removes potential gaps/flushness issues caused by assembly variation.
 This is especially beneficial for wide or omnidirectional FoV Acoustic Interfaces.
 Cons Requires at least one extra part in the BOM and extra assembly step(s) to assemble the device May require tighter tolerances and/or more Design for Assembly considerations

-Table 2.
+Table 3.
 Tradeoffs of separate and integrated Acoustic Interfaces.